CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/Performance-Opt/performance-optimization.md

 <a href="https://azure.microsoft.com/en-us/pricing/details/managed-disks/">Azure SSD Disk Pricing</a>

-Table 7.
+Table 6.
 Shared SSD File System Pricing

 | Storage Type | Storage throughput   | 	Max IOPS (Max IOPS w/ bursting)	| Pricing (monthly)  |  Pricing | Price per mount per month (Shared Disk) |
 | --------     | ----------------  |   ------------------------------------    | -----------------  |  ---------------  | ------  |
 | Persistant 1TB  | 200 MB/s/TB       | 	5,000 (30,000)                                  |	$122.88/month |  $6.57                 |

 ## Lustre File System Pricing

+Table 7.
+Lustre File System Pricing
+*note, there isn't currently a method that starts and stops the Lustre Filesystem as part of the CycleCloud start and stop, so there is a danger of leaving the lustre file system on for long periods of time.
+It is recommended that you use the Beeond Filesystem, where we get similar performance, but at zero cost.

 |  Storage Type | Storage throughput | Storage Capacity Availability (in multiples of) | Cost per GiB/hr  |Cost/month for minimum capacity available |